rithvikdirisala18/rithvikdirisala18/README.md

 - **TraceNet**
   AI-powered graph builder that uses transformer-based spaCy models to extract entities and subject–verb–object relationships from unstructured text.
 It generates interactive knowledge graphs to visualize how people, organizations, and concepts connect across narratives—ideal for research, journalism, and intelligence tasks.
+(Currently working on refactoring how it works with a more lightweight NLP model as larger models are failing in production but deployed here on Vercel: https://trace-net.vercel.app/)
 ---

 ## Experience & Research